TajaKuzman/Parlamint-translation/README.md

 - use eftomal to get word alignments (train it with the MT output) and assure that proper names are correctly translated based on the word alignments

 ## Pipeline

+The bash script `pipeline.sh` consists of all the python code below (to run everything with one command).

 1. Extract info from the source conll-u files into a dataframe: `CUDA_VISIBLE_DEVICES=1, python 1-conllu-to-df.py > to_conllu.md`
 	- main output: results/{lang_code}/ParlaMint-{lang_code}-extracted-source-data.csv
 	- the main file is also separated into 3 parts, so that the parts can be translated at the same time: results/{lang_code}/ParlaMint-{lang_code}-extracted-source-data.csv.1.csv, results/{lang_code}/ParlaMint-{lang_code}-extracted-source-data.csv.2.csv, results/{lang_code}/ParlaMint-{lang_code}-extracted-source-data.csv.3.csv